tresorit/ZeroKit-Realm-encrypted-tasks/ios/FromScratch.md

 }
 ```

+Check out the [Registration flow in the ZeroKit SDK's documentation](https://tresorit.com/zerokit/docs/Common_flows.html) for more information

 ## Step 2: Login
 First you have to log in with the ZeroKit user, then you can request credentials to authenticate with Realm using the custom token method.